Singapore

 • AMS-IX expects future prefix growth as a result of a dynamic platform where more and more networks get connected.
 Thus, we raise the limit by 25% in order accommodate this growth.

-We recommend using the AMS-IX Looking Glass (members only) for more up-to-date information about announced prefixes.
+We recommend using the AMS-IX Looking Glass for more up-to-date information about announced prefixes.

 Want to participate?